linhdnguyen23/Archive/README.md

 ## The Requirements

+1. Your solution must be built using C++, and all of the code must be your own, original code.
+2. You MAY use the C++ STL in your solution if you deem it appropriate to do so.
+However, no other libraries may be used.
-Your solution must be built using C++, for performance reasons of course.
-Your solution must be a stand-alone application, capable of being run from the command line.
-You cannot use external applications or services to do the work; your application must implement all the functionality.
-You MAY use the C++ STL in your solution if you deem it appropriate to do so.
+3. Your solution must be a stand-alone application, capable of being run from the command line.
+4. You cannot use external applications or services to do the work; your application must implement all the functionality.

-## How To Win The Competition

-dddd
+## Submitting Your Solution

+1. To enter the competition, your team must submit a working (makeable) solution on github, on or before the deadline.
+2. Your team must submit a 1-3 page paper describing the design concepts you used in your solution.
+3. Your team must submit a 1-page "Marketing Overview" that describes your product, highlights your team, and offers reasons why your solution should be chosen over your competitors.

 ## Prize?
 Did you say Prize?